I watched the award-winning Netflix documentary, American Factory (2019), the other day. In the final scene, letters blew up and told me that:

 Automation and the Stats

 The definition of automation is basically that you replace human activities whether it is physical or mental with machinery, robots, and the like.
-Maybe you have already checked out Will Robots Take My Job? but of course, automation is more complex than just adding your job title into yet another (yes: automated) algorithm.
+Maybe you have already checked out Will Robots Take My Job? but of course, automation is more complex than just adding your job title into yet another (yes: automated) algorithm in our future of work.

 In fact, the answer differs very much if you ask the experts how much automation will replace human work in the future.